Interactions-Nexus/Nexus-Wiki/guides/mobile-wallet/send.md

 - **Amount:** Enter the amount of NXS or tokens to send, if the full available balance is to be sent  select the `SEND ALL` under the amount input box.

 Under Advanced options:
 - **Reference Number:** This is a number to identify the transaction like invoice number or order number.
-The reference is be a 64-bit unsigned integer in the range of 0 to 18446744073709551615.
+The reference is a 64-bit unsigned integer in the range of 0 to 18446744073709551615.

 ![mobile-wallet-send-1.jpg](/mobile-wallet-send-1.jpg)<p  align = center>Mobile Wallet - PROCEED to send</p>